MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-suse.md

 <!--SQL Server 2019 on Linux-->
 ::: moniker range=">= sql-server-linux-ver15 || >= sql-server-ver15 || =sqlallproducts-allversions"

-In this quickstart, you install SQL Server 2019 on SUSE Linux Enterprise Server (SLES) v12 SP2.
+In this quickstart, you install SQL Server 2019 on SUSE Linux Enterprise Server (SLES) v12.
 You then connect with **sqlcmd** to create your first database and run queries.

+> [!IMPORTANT]
+> SQL Server 2019 is supported on SUSE Enterprise Linux Server v12 SP2, SP3, or SP4.

 ::: moniker-end